Waterville Regional Airport

-Waterville Robert Lafleur Airport is a general aviation airport located two miles (3 km) southwest of the central business district (CBD) of Waterville, a city in Kennebec County, Maine, USA.
-The airport covers 350 acre and has two runways.
+Waterville Regional Airport is a general aviation airport located two miles (3 km) southwest of the central business district (CBD) of Waterville, a city in Kennebec County, Maine, United States.
+The airport covers 350 acre and has two runways (14/32 and 5/23).
+The facility was formerly named Waterville Robert LaFleur Airport.

-It is currently not served by any passenger airline service, though FedEx Feeder (operated by Wiggins Airways) does serve the airport daily.
+As of July 2026, it is not served by any passenger airline service, though UPS (operated by Ameriflight) does serve the airport daily.
 Scheduled passenger service was once available on Air New England and Northeast Express Regional Airlines.

-KWVL has 2 open runways RW 14/32 and RW 5/23.
+In 2022, it was announced that the airport would receive $300,000 from the Department of Transportation (DOT) to update its master plan case study as part of the DOT's Fiscal Year 2022 Airport Improvement Program.